twinysam/INSIDE-ARG/contributing.md

 You can find a To Do list of things I'm currently working on, and ideas for future things to add in our [Main Mission](https://github.com/twinysam/INSIDE-ARG/projects/2).

+If you have questions, suggestions or ideas, feel free to [start a discussion](https://github.com/twinysam/INSIDE-ARG/discussions).

 If you notice any mistakes, anything that needs correcting or improving, feel free to [open an issue](https://github.com/twinysam/INSIDE-ARG/issues/new).

 If you'd like to be more proactive and submit a correction or improvement yourself, you can [open a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

-If you intend to contribute something significant (anything that would represent a time investment of more than a few minutes), please contact me first instead of just going ahead with a pull request, so that we can coordinate our efforts.
+If you intend to contribute something significant (anything that would represent a time investment of more than a few minutes), please [open a discussion first](https://github.com/twinysam/INSIDE-ARG/discussions), so that we can coordinate our efforts.

 ## Contact me

-You can reach me out under my same handle (twinysam) over at the Playdead Unofficial Discord: https://discord.gg/gQ74gaa
+Besides the Github Discussions, you can reach me out under my same handle (twinysam) over at the Playdead Unofficial Discord: https://discord.gg/gQ74gaa

-I'm open to any suggestions and ideas.

 ## Using Github